Patel Engineering Ltd leads gainers in 'A' group

-Indian Overseas Bank, Central Bank of India, Spencers Retail Ltd and Bank of Maharashtra are among the other gainers in the BSE's 'A' group today, 30 September 2021.
+India Glycols Ltd, Vindhya Telelinks Ltd, Maharashtra Seamless Ltd and DCM Shriram Ltd are among the other gainers in the BSE's 'A' group today, 04 October 2021.

-Indian Overseas Bank, Central Bank of India, Spencers Retail Ltd and Bank of Maharashtra are among the other gainers in the BSE's 'A' group today, 30 September 2021.
+India Glycols Ltd, Vindhya Telelinks Ltd, Maharashtra Seamless Ltd and DCM Shriram Ltd are among the other gainers in the BSE's 'A' group today, 04 October 2021.

-Patel Engineering Ltd soared 13.60% to Rs 21.3 at 11:50 IST.
+Patel Engineering Ltd spiked 19.95% to Rs 24.05 at 11:50 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 24.87 lakh shares were traded on the counter so far as against the average daily volumes of 5.09 lakh shares in the past one month.
+On the BSE, 17.79 lakh shares were traded on the counter so far as against the average daily volumes of 7.14 lakh shares in the past one month.

-Indian Overseas Bank surged 12.93% to Rs 23.15.
+India Glycols Ltd soared 16.21% to Rs 979.1.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 138.4 lakh shares were traded on the counter so far as against the average daily volumes of 16.57 lakh shares in the past one month.
+On the BSE, 2.06 lakh shares were traded on the counter so far as against the average daily volumes of 47734 shares in the past one month.

-Central Bank of India spiked 9.91% to Rs 23.3.
+Vindhya Telelinks Ltd surged 12.12% to Rs 1242.65.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 54.33 lakh shares were traded on the counter so far as against the average daily volumes of 15.45 lakh shares in the past one month.
+On the BSE, 13096 shares were traded on the counter so far as against the average daily volumes of 2110 shares in the past one month.

-Spencers Retail Ltd gained 9.38% to Rs 124.2.
+Maharashtra Seamless Ltd gained 11.60% to Rs 359.3.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 3.02 lakh shares were traded on the counter so far as against the average daily volumes of 2.21 lakh shares in the past one month.
+On the BSE, 79672 shares were traded on the counter so far as against the average daily volumes of 11745 shares in the past one month.

-Bank of Maharashtra spurt 8.51% to Rs 20.4.
+DCM Shriram Ltd exploded 10.44% to Rs 1129.4.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 22.41 lakh shares were traded on the counter so far as against the average daily volumes of 11.96 lakh shares in the past one month.
+On the BSE, 22650 shares were traded on the counter so far as against the average daily volumes of 9952 shares in the past one month.

 Powered by Capital Market - Live News